-Additive-Free Formic Acid Dehydrogenation Catalyzed by a Cobalt Complex[†].
+Additive-Free Formic Acid Dehydrogenation Catalyzed by a Cobalt Complex+.

-Nicolas Lentz, Alicia Aloisi, Pierre Thuéry, Emmanuel Nicolas and Thibault Cantat
+Nicolas Lentz, Alicia Aloisi, Pierre Thuéry, Emmanuel Nicolas and Thibault Cantat\

 Université Paris-Saclay, CEA, CNRS, NIMBE, 91191, Gif-sur-Yvette, France.
-E-mail: thibault.cantat@cea.fr Supporting Information Placeholder
+E-mail: thibault.cantat@cea.fr

 ABSTRACT: The reversible storage of hydrogen through the intermediate formation of Formic Acid (FA) is a promising solution to its safe transport and distribution.
 However, the common necessity of using bases or additives in the catalytic dehydrogenation of FA is a limitation.
 In this context, two new cobalt complexes (1 and 2) were synthesized with a pincer PP(NH)P ligand containing a phosphoramine moiety.
 Their reaction with an excess FA yields a cobalt(I)-hydride complex (3).
-We report here the unprecedented catalytic activity of 3 in the dehydrogenation of FA, with a turnover frequency (TOF) of 4000 h-1 and a turnover number (TON) of 454, without the need for bases or additives.
-A mechanistic study reveals that the ligand has a non-innocent behaviour due to intermolecular hydrogen bonding, which is influenced by the concentration of formic acid.
+We report here the unprecedented catalytic activity of 3 in the dehydrogenation of FA, with a turnover frequency (TOF) of 67 min-1 measured in the first minute and a turnover number (TON) of 454, without the need for bases or additives.
+A mechanistic study reveals the existence of ligand-metal cooperativity with intermolecular hydrogen bonding, also influenced by the concentration of formic acid.

 The share of renewable energies in the European energetic mix has never been higher, reaching 13.9 % in 2017.
 However, with their increased penetration, the long-term storage of intermittent energies becomes more and more urgent, in order to accommodate for seasonal variations in production and consumption.
 Hydrogen is a promising energy carrier for that purpose, as it is readily available and has a high energy density; but its storage as a compressed gas is still problematic.
-Chemicals such as Formic Acid (FA) can act as Liquid Organic Hydrogen Carriers (LOHCs) through hydrogenation and dehydrogenation cycles.
-Let the storage of the storage and the storage are storage as a compressed gas is still problematic.
+Chemicals such as Formic Acid (FA) can act as Liquid Organic Hydrogen Carriers (LOHCs) through hydrogenation and dehydrogenation cycles.4-8

 The catalytic dehydrogenation of FA has been extensively studied during the past decade.
-Several homogeneous complexes, based on noble metals such as iridium, 9-11 rhodium, 12-14 molybdenum, 15 ruthenium and osmium have been reported as catalysts for this reaction.
+Several homogeneous complexes, based on noble metals such as iridium,9-11 rhodium,12-14 molybdenum, ruthenium16-19 and osmium have been reported as catalysts for this reaction.
 These studies demonstrated that the ligand architecture has a crucial impact on the catalyst activity and stability and therefore governs the catalysts turnover number (TON) and turnover frequency (TOF).
 In parallel, several groups developed catalysts based on the use of 3d group metals as a promising alternative to expensive and potentially rare noble metals.
 Yet, this substitution often comes at the price of a decrease reactivity and stability.
-21 Beller et al. pioneered the use of iron complexes in 2010, and a number of PNP pincer ligands chelated to an iron centre have been reported since.
-22-31 Manganese complexes have also been reported to be active in this reaction, as reported by Boncella, Tondreau, et al. and Beller et al. 32-34 The activity of other 3d metals was assessed over the past few years, using nickel (Junge, Enthaler et al. and Parkin et al.),^{35, 36} copper (Correa et al.),37 and cobalt (Beller et al. and Onishi et al.).^{38, 39} Group 13 compounds were also investigated, namely aluminium by the group of Berben in 2014, 40 and boron by our group.41
+Beller et al. pioneered the use of iron complexes in 2010, and a number of PNP pincer ligands chelated to an iron centre have been reported since.22-31 Manganese complexes have also been reported to be active in this reaction, as reported by Boncella and Tondreau et al., and Beller et al..
+32-34 The activity of other 3d metals was assessed over the past few years, using nickel (Junge, Enthaler et al. and Parkin et al.), copper (Correa et al.), and cobalt (Beller et al. and Onishi et al.).
+Group 13 compounds were also investigated, namely aluminium by the group of Berben in 2014,40 and boron by our group.